nkorsakov-tw/qa.md/test-plan.md

 - Make a logout and enter new credentials to ensure that it works as expected.

-## Scenarious

-### Edge cases
+## Edge cases

-- Try to test the limits of system which can be unconsidered from the developer's side to set appropriate restrictions.
+Try to test the limits of system which can be unconsidered from the developer's side to set appropriate restrictions.
 The error might appear in the case when you make something unusual and even crazy.

-**Example:**
+You can deliberately enter the incorrect information to observe how the system will react on this.

+**Extremal values**

 - Create 20 discounts and observe how it will work in the POS.
 Would the discounts available, how they will be placed in the discount list?

 - Assign 10 modifiers for one article to check that it will be decently displayed.

 - On the page of the subscriptions, select more than 100 screens.
 Check which price would be displayed.

-### Error cases
+**Corner cases**

+- Create an order and complete the order and print it tomorrow.
+Pay attention on the time of the bill ticket and values...

+- Apply discount to not full menu.
+How the system will react?

+**Error values**

-- Deliberately enter the incorrect information to observe how the system will react on this.
+- Skip the item that isn't allowed to skip in the menu.
+How the system will react?

-**Examples:**
+- Create the period (One-time use values) in the Back Office from 01.01.1975 till 01.10.2009.
+Have we some intended restrictions in such situations?

 - Ehter the incorrect unTill Payments Credentials on the designated page.
 What would be the response?

-- Enter the incorrect IP Address of the printer and then
+- Enter the incorrect IP Address of the printer.

+- Enter the incorrect POS User password when you enter to POS application.

+### Special

+- Try to find a complex issue using the unity of other cases.
+It can be a combination of the 'Error cases', 'Edge cases', and 'Test cases'.

+**Examples:**

+-